usableprivacy/upribox/docs/source/security.rst

 =========

-If you ordered a fully assembled upribox from our website you will find your passwords for the web interface, SSH and both WiFis in the included manual.
+If you ordered a fully assembled upribox from our website you will find your passwords for the web interface and the WiFi in the included manual.
 These passwords were generated with a cryptographically secure pseudo-random number generator (CSPRNG) which means that the program that created the passwords used operating system specific randomness sources which leads to high unpredictability.
+The SSH password of your upribox is configured to be the equal to your webinterface password.

 Upriboxes that you assembled yourself with the provided community image are pre-configured with passwords that can be changed in the web interface.
-Only secure passwords with a minimum of 8 characters containing lower-case, upper-case, numbers and special characters are accepted by the system.
+Secure passwords should consist of at least 8 characters containing lower-case, upper-case, numbers and special characters.

 SSH/VPN Keys
 ============